 Due to January's short daylight hours, we began our return after exiting the cave.
 The clouds began thinning out and the snow stopped falling, and the surrounding mountains that had been cloaked all day soon emerged, including Mt.
 Silvertip across the Delta River.
 We walked with our masks and goggles covering our faces, but the cold breeze still managed to bite my face from time to time.
 With less than a mile to go we came across a fresh set of wolf tracks, which paralleled our old tracks for a lengthy distance until they disappeared into the brush beside the creek.
 The river finally came into sight and we crossed it just after sunset.
 I felt comfortably warm most of the day, but I was happy to turn on the seat warmer and pull off my frozen face mask after we started driving back to Delta Junction.

-I will explore Black Rapids Glacier again later in February or March when I have more daylight and (hopefully) warmer weather.
-The glacier really is a photographer's playground, and it really isn't that hard to reach, so I'm lucky few other people venture out there.
+I will explore Black Rapids Glacier again later in February when I have more daylight and (hopefully) warmer weather.
+The glacier really is a photographer's playground and it isn't that hard to reach, so I'm lucky few other people venture out there.